Do Ants Sleep?

 Do ants sleep?
 This question has plagued entomologists for almost as long as the science has existed.
 Pest controllers have also studied them extensively in our attempt to rid our clients of infestations.
 Ever since we started observing these industrious little insects, ants have inspired and intrigued, but also plagued us.
 They are the workaholics of the insect world.
 They don’t seem to ever stop, constantly running around.
 How do they accomplish this?
 Do they never sleep?
 We attempt to provide an answer and satiate your appetite for knowledge and interesting facts from the ant world!

-Ants do sleep, but not how you might think
+sleep, but not how you might think

 Research into ant sleeping habits has yielded a stunning discovery - ants do sleep, but not like we imagined.
 Ant sleeping patterns are heavily dependent on the role, with the queens getting far more sleep both in terms of quantity and quality.
 This might serve as an explanation as to why queen ants live exponentially longer than their subjects.